rm20killer/TheGame/README.md

 # TheGame
-The zombie game but with robots
+A zombie game but with robots